awesome-astra/docs/docs/pages/astra/astra-cli.md

 astra streaming get trollsquad-2022
 ```

-The pulsar token is not displayed in this view as it is too loong, but there are dedicated commands to display it.
+The pulsar token is not displayed in this view as it is too long, but there are dedicated commands to display it.

 ???+ abstract "🖥️ Sample output"